 Julie defends companies in individual, multi-plaintiff and class action litigation in disputes involving Title VII of the Civil Rights Act, the Americans with Disabilities Act (ADA), the Fair Labor Standards Act and other federal and state employment and accessibility statutes and tort claims.
 Julie also represents employers in litigation involving disclosure of trade secrets, violation of noncompetition agreements and whistleblower disputes.
 Additionally, Julie advocates for employers before the National Labor Relations Board in union organizing campaigns and unfair labor practice investigations.

 Julie has extensive experience defending companies against disability access claims brought under Title III of the ADA, the Florida Civil Rights Act, the Pennsylvania Human Relations Act, the California Unruh Civil Rights Act and other state accessibility statutes, including cases involving mobility and caregiver access and alleged barriers to access.

-Julie also counsels employers on a wide range of employment and workplace issues, such as personnel policies and practices, employment contracts, employee separations and terminations and internal complaints and investigations.
+Hand-in-hand with her litigation practice, Julie advises employers on a wide range of employment and workplace issues, such as personnel policies and practices, employment contracts, employee separations and terminations and internal investigations.

 Do not send any information or documents that you want to have treated as secret or confidential.
 Providing information to McDermott via email links on this website or other introductory email communications will not create an attorney-client relationship; will not preclude McDermott from representing any other person or firm in any matter; and will not obligate McDermott to keep confidential the information you provide.
 McDermott cannot enter into an attorney-client relationship with you until McDermott has determined that doing so will not create a conflict of interest and until you and McDermott have entered into a written agreement or engagement letter that sets forth the terms of our relationship.